modera/ModeraActivityLoggerBundle/README.md

         }
     });

 Request parameter `_repository` will be used to determine what repository to use to store uploaded files.
+By default all repositories are exposed to web and files can be uploaded to them, this feature is controller by `expose_all_repositories` configuration property.

 ## Licensing